meta-llama/llama-recipes/recipes/quickstart/Multi-Modal-RAG/README.md

 Finally, we can bring this all together in a Gradio App.

-Task: We can futher improve the description prompt.
-You will notice sometimes the description starts with the title of the cloth which causes in retrival of "similar" clothes instead of "complementary" items
+Task: We can further improve the description prompt.
+You will notice sometimes the description starts with the title of the cloth which causes in retrieval of "similar" clothes instead of "complementary" items

 - Upload an image
 - 11B model describes the image